arribion-link/express-mvc-main/README.md

 - Passwords are hashed with a salt factor of 10
 - Consider adding JWT authentication for session management
 - Error handling could be improved with more specific status codes

----

-Want help writing the README for your whole project, including setup instructions and environment variables?
-I can help you build that out too.